Wollega University

-Wollega University (WU), also known as Nekemte University, is a university in Nekemte, a town in the Western Oromia Region of Ethiopia.
+Wollega University (WU), also known as Nekemte University, is a public university in Nekemte, a town in the Western Oromia Region of Ethiopia.

 Description

 WU started out with 1600 students.
 According to the UCBP, it currently has 4,048 pupils.
 Wollega is found in western part of Oromia.
 The institution features 32 departments, with additional facilities planned.
 Wollega University also provides medical laboratory science training.
 After renovations, the institution is expected to accommodate 12,000 students.

 At present, Wollega University runs 82 undergraduate, 45 graduate programs and 5 PhD programs in the three campuses.